stelace/marketplace-demo/README.md

 Node.js >= 8.9 is used for tooling.

-## Stelace Dashboard
+## Hosted Stelace Server and Dashboard

-You will be able to use [official Stelace dashboard]( https://stelace.com
+Create a [Stelace account](
+  https://stelace.com
-), enabling your team to access real-time stats, settings, live design and content editing with translation tools, asset and user management, and much more.
+) to get team access to real-time stats, settings, live design and content editing with translation tools, asset and user management, and much more.

 [![Stelace Dashboard](https://user-images.githubusercontent.com/12909094/38527674-415ac06c-3c5c-11e8-89d3-c92c3be1d377.png)](https://stelace.com)

 ## Getting started

-You need your Stelace API Keys to get started.
-Good news: [it’s free](https://stelace.com/pricing).
+You need your Stelace API Keys to go the _serverless_ route.
+Good news: [you can it try for free](https://stelace.com/pricing).

 1. Clone this repository